ynput/ayon-documentation/website/docs/ayon_launcher_artist_advanced.md

     <tbody>
         <tr>
             <td><code>contextselection [OPTIONS] &lt;OUTPUT_PATH&gt;</code></td>
-            <td>Show Qt dialog to select a context and save it to a output json file.
-You can specify options to preselect some parts of the context.
+            <td>Displays a Qt dialog to select a context and save it to an output JSON file.
+Options can be specified to preselect parts of the context.
                 <table>
                     <thead>
                         <tr>